-What is a HELOC?
+What Is a HELOC?

 If you have a $100,000 HELOC, for example, you can borrow up to that amount at an adjustable interest rate.
-If you never use more than $20,000 of the HELOC line, you will only pay interest on the $20,000 you borrowed, not the $100,000 that is the maximum value of the line.
+If you never use more than $20,000 of the HELOC line, you will only pay interest on the $20,000 you used, not the $100,000 that is the maximum value of the line.

-HELOCs have advantages for those who use them wisely.
-Since the credit line is secured by a dwelling, the interest charged on what you borrow is generally far lower than what you would pay on an unsecured credit card.
-The catch, of course, is that the home secures the HELOC.
+HELOCs, by contrast, are revolving credit lines that use your home as collateral.
+You don’t necessarily have to use the money on your home or any type of real estate.
+Since the credit line is secured by a dwelling, the interest charged on what you borrow is lower than what you would pay on an unsecured credit card.
+The catch, of course, is that the house secures the HELOC.
 If you default, the lender can foreclose on your home.

-How Do HELOCs work?
+How Do HELOCs Work?

 Applying for a home equity line of credit is a lot like getting a primary mortgage.
-Lenders will want to know how much equity you have in your home, what its appraised value is, how much money you earn, what your outstanding debts are and your credit score.
+Lenders will want to know how much equity you have in your home; what its appraised value is; how much money you earn; what your outstanding debts are; and your credit score.

 Once the lender verifies your income and reviews an appraisal of your home, it will contact you with an offer.
 Say you have a home that appraises at $300,000, you still owe $100,000 and don’t have any other liens on your property.
 You need to demonstrate your ability to repay a HELOC, so you’ll need to submit proof of employment and other income and have a solid credit history.
 After the lender evaluates all the information, it decides how large a credit line you can manage.
 They might, for example, offer you a $100,000 credit line for 10 years with a variable interest rate starting at 4%.

-Once you’ve been approved, the lender might give you a HELOC account card or checks so you can use with your HELOC line conveniently.
+Once you’ve been approved, the lender might give you a HELOC account card or checks so you can use your HELOC line conveniently.

 Terms vary from loan to loan.
-It’s very important to understand how your HELOC works before you enter in the agreement.
+It’s very important to understand how your HELOC works before you agree.
 Some loans might require immediate payment of all money owed at the end of the draw period.
 Others may extend repayment over decades.

 If you sell your home, you will be required to repay what you owe on the HELOC right away.
-This is usually easily done if the sale price exceeds what’s owed on the HELOC and any other mortgages.
+This is easily done if the sale price exceeds what’s owed on the HELOC and any other mortgages.
 But it can mean trouble if the home is underwater, meaning it’s worth less than what is owed to the lenders.
-If that happens you’ll need to make up the difference from your other savings or negotiate a deal, called a short sale, with the lenders.
+If that happens, you’ll need to make up the difference from your other savings or negotiate a deal, called a short sale, with the lenders.